 Questions about Trials?
 Glad you asked!
-Here are some key things to know before you purchase:
+Here are some key things to know before you give it a try:

-- At the end of the 30 day trial, you have two options: (1) if you love and want to keep your game you will be invoiced for the open box cost of $50 less the trial fee paid or (2) you can return the game using our pre-paid return label
+- At the end of the 30-day trial, you have two options: (1) if you love it and want to keep your game, you will be invoiced for the open box cost of $55 less the trial fee paid or (2) you can return the game using our pre-paid return label.

 - You will receive an open box, excellent condition game.
 We thoroughly inspect and sanitize all pieces in between trials.

-- At checkout we require you to agree to our full terms and conditions you can see here
+- At checkout we require you to agree to our full terms and conditions which you can read here.

-- Any other questions? please reach out firstname.lastname@example.org
+- Any other questions?
+Please reach out to firstname.lastname@example.org.

 Terra Mystica is a complex territory and economy builder game, with magic powers and cults.
 There is a lot to keep track of.
 Terra Mystica is still elegant enough to display all of these at once in a readable manner.
 There are individual player boards, a cult track, production tracks, and the board itself.
 Everything fits together in order to create a complex and continually shifting balance of power.